 - Anyone who tests positive for COVID-19 up to 7 days after the event should report it to the race organiser and we will email everyone who attended so they can make the choice to isolate or test;

 - High risk individuals or anyone quarantining from travel abroad are advised not to attend the event;

-- All volunteers to be provided with face masks, Nitrile gloves and hand sanitiser;
+- All volunteers to be provided with face masks which are optional to wear at outdoor events, Nitrile gloves and hand sanitiser;

 - Runners should consider their safety and the safety of others when travelling to and from the event.
 Ideally getting someone from their household to drive them, or if using public transport, ensuring that they are following the advice of the operator concerning distancing and face covering.

 - Final instructions will be emailed to runners a week before the race;